Darren McClure |

 My ears are always open, I enjoy

 environmental sounds and often use field recordings in my material.
+And anyway, just getting

 out of the studio and going outside to find interesting sounds is a nice thing